milardich/subtitle_translator/README.md

 ## About this project
 #### This python script translates subtitles to a desired language.
-Translation is done by using Google Cloud Translation API so make sure you stay within the [rate limits](https://cloud.google.com/translate/quotas).
+Translation is performed using the Google Cloud Translation API, so please ensure you adhere to the [rate limits](https://cloud.google.com/translate/quotas).

 #